Find out whether your property is exempt from Council Tax charges.

 - exemption for a property which is difficult to let

-- exemption for a property where occupation is prohibited by Law (subject to closing or demolition order)
+- exemption for a property where occupation is prohibited by Law, or

 - second home/holiday home discount